 At Sutton CE (VC) Primary School we aim to identify these needs as they arise and provide teaching and learning contexts, which enable every child to achieve to his/her full potential.
 We see inclusion of children identified as having special educational needs as an equal opportunities issue, and we will also aim to model inclusion in our staff policies, relationships with parents/carers and the community.
-The SEN Co-ordinator for the school takes a lead role in relation to inclusion, and is a member of the Senior Leadership Team (SLT), reporting to them about matters relating to inclusion.
+The SEN Co-ordinator for the school takes a lead role in relation to inclusion, and attends Senior Management Team (SMT) meetings when appropriate and reports regularly to the group on this area.
+The Governing Body have an appointed governor for Special Educational Needs.